Pedagogy

 • Weave real-world links, case studies, experts or contexts throughout the learning

-• Launch the unit with an inciting incident that sparks curiosity and intellectual tension
+• Launch the unit with an inciting incident that sparks curiosity and connection

 Progressive Complexity